-One of Londons most anticipated openings, The Ned is set in the historic Lutyens Building and has masterfully recreated the old Midlands Bank headquarters into an exclusive hotel, restaurants, bars and a private members club by Soho House.
-Members and guests only - will be able to enjoy the eighth-floor rooftop space with an impressive marble lined, 10-metre lap pool and views to St. Paul’s Cathedral and beyond.
-The pool comes paired with a private bar and restaurant set between the buildings two rooftop domes which has a retractable glass roof and outdoor heating, enabling guests to enjoy the venue all year round.
+The Ned is set in the historic Lutyens Building and has masterfully recreated the old Midlands Bank headquarters into an exclusive hotel, restaurants, bars and a private members club by Soho House.
+Members and guests only are able to enjoy the eighth-floor rooftop space with an impressive marble lined, 10-metre lap pool and views to St. Paul’s Cathedral and beyond.
+The pool comes paired with a private bar and restaurant set between the buildings two rooftop domes which has a retractable glass roof and outdoor heating, enabling you to enjoy the venue all year round.

 The recently refurbished Rumpus Room is inspired entirely by the Bright Young Things (a group of hedonistic, bohemian young aristocrats).
 Set on the 12th floor of the hotel, accompanying an outdoor smoking terrace and commanding views of Parliament, St Paul‘s and The City and has been recrafted into an accessible and casual space, suitable for any occasion.
 Expect lush greenery, plush sofas and comfortable lounge spaces with a menu of British-American inspired cocktails and food.
 Every Wednesday and Thursday features live music by Londons latest bands and DJ’s.

-The Curtain (opening from May) will provide guests and members with exclusive access to the rooftop terrace and all-day LIDO restaurant and bar.
-The venues show-stopping year-round heated pool, with accompanying daybeds and will play host to frequent live performances and events.
-The Curtain is a hotel, restaurant and members' club that is set to redefine the Shoreditch scene.
-Centred around 120 guestrooms, including six suites, 24-hour fitness centre, treatment rooms, co-working space and 6,000 square feet of event space, with a ballroom, screening room and much more.
+The Curtain provides guests and members with exclusive access to the rooftop terrace and all-day LIDO restaurant and bar.
+The venues show-stopping year-round heated pool, with accompanying daybeds and plays host to frequent live performances and events.
+The Curtain is a hotel, restaurant and members' club centred around 120 guestrooms, including six suites, 24-hour fitness centre, treatment rooms, co-working space and 6,000 square feet of event space, with a ballroom, screening room and much more.
 This is the latest hotel from New York hotelier Michael Achenbaum, who is behind the city's Gansevoort hotels.